intel-lab-lkp/linux/Documentation/core-api/workqueue.rst

   difference in execution characteristics between using a dedicated wq and a system wq.

+  Note: If something is expected to generate a large number of concurrent works, it should utilize its own dedicated workqueue rather than system wq.
+Because this may saturate system_wq and potentially lead to deadlock.

 * Unless work items are expected to consume a huge amount of CPU cycles, using a bound wq is usually beneficial due to the increased level of locality in wq operations and work item execution.